arianecrestani/arianecrestani/README.md

 I am working on building my projects with an intention to practice and improve my knowledge

+Student by Redi school in Berlin doing React

 Some of projects are in portfolio https://arianecrestani.github.io/Portfolio-Ariane/